 Data whitening for FSK

 The FSK PHY shall perform data whitening as defined in 16.1.3.
 The use of data whitening is controlled by PIB attribute phyLECIMFSKScramblePSDU.
-When phyLECIMFSKScramblePSDU is one, data whitening of the PDSU is enabled.
+When phyLECIMFSKScramblePSDU is TRUE, data whitening of the PDSU is enabled.

 The use of data whitening is controlled by PIB attribute phyLECIMFSKScramblePSDU.
 When phyLECIMFSKScramblePSDU is one, data whitening of the PSDU is enabled and data whitening shall be the exclusive OR (XOR) of the PSDU data with the PN9 sequence, as described by the following equation: